Edward the Confessor (2020)

 Although this is the author's first English Monarchs biography his name will have been seen in an English Monarchs book by readers with a retentive memory and an eye for detail.
 In the preface to his English Monarchs biography of William the Conqueror David Bates thanks Licence for his assistance and comments "...on the book's narrative and analysis".
 Both Bates and Licence hold posts at the University of East Anglia.
 Likewise, Tom Licence acknowledges the assistance of David Bates, a reminder that scholarship is a collegiate effort relying on peer review and critical interaction.
 Other academics known to series readers and thanked in the preface are Sarah Foot (author of Æthelstan); Simon Keynes and Levi Roach (the first being the intended Methuen author of Æthelred and the second the ultimate author of the Yale book); Stephen Church (a 2016 biographer of King John); Pauline Stafford (Professor Emerita of Early Medieval History, University of Liverpool) author of many texts on early medieval women including Queens Emma and Edith - which is to say the Confessor's queen; Nicholas Vincent, a prominent 12th and 13th century academic author, and several other professional colleagues.

-The new Edward the Confessor was released in the UK on 11 August 2020 and priced at £25.00.
+The new Edward the Confessor was released as a hardback in the UK on 11 August 2020 and priced at £25.00.
 It was published in North America on 29 September 2020 priced at $35.00.
+The paperback followed on 12 October 2021.
 The cover, released by Yale, is a new style for the series.
 As was the case with its immediate predecessor Henry III, the kingly subject has few images to his name.
 This has necessitated a more creative piece of art to fill the gap.
 In the case of the Henry III book the artwork used was a treated graphic based on Henry's tomb effigy.
 For Edward the Confessor a stylised title on a striking red background has been created, with a small figure representing Edward peeking out at the foot of the cover and pointing to his name in the title.
 This is extracted from the first scene of the Bayeux Tapestry and was used in the Yale reprints of the Frank Barlow biography of Edward.

 This new Edward the Confessor biography has a cover with a fresh modern look, not unlike Max Adams' book '' (Head of Zeus, 2017).
 Both use a red and gold colour scheme with the title presented in a styllised font.
 Head of Zeus also used complementary covers on other Max Adams books: '' (2013); '' (2015); and '' (2020).
 Perhaps this will become the classic style of this period of publising?
 This new style is an interesting development and is simlar to the creative solution to the problem of lack of relevant images of the subject of biographies.
 As observed in the note above regarding the cover, this is the fourth Yale book in the past few years, either in the series or one of the 'Companion' titles, for which a graphic designer was engaged and the least reliant on existing imagery of a monarch.

 In his preface the author notes that the book was commissioned in 2013 by outgoing Managing Director Robert Baldock, and thereafter edited by Heather McCallum.
-The paperback version is scheduled for 12 October 2021 with the same cover as the hardback, save for a new endorsement by historian Leanda de Lisle rather than that of David Bates which graced the hardback.
+The paperback version was published with the same cover as the hardback, save for a new endorsement by historian Leanda de Lisle rather than that of David Bates which graced the hardback.

 Book Number: 33